wonderchatai/mkdocs-bootstrap/README.md

 ## Technical Summary

 This project demonstrates how to bootstrap an MkDocs documentation site with the Material theme using GitHub Actions.
 It includes workflows for initializing the project, building, and deploying the site to GitHub Pages automatically on new tag pushes.

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.